Scalable and Highly Fault-Tolerant Circular Quantum Byzantine Agreement: Introduction

 Originating from the Byzantine Generals Problem~\cite{lamport1982byzantine}, Byzantine agreement protocols enable all honest nodes to reach consensus on a value even in the presence of malicious nodes~\cite{castro1999practical,aublin2013RBFT,guo2020dumbo}.
 This task is fundamental to decentralized applications such as blockchain, distributed database and the metaverse~\cite{bodkhe2020Blockchain,jiang2024blockchain,miao2026blockchain}.
 Classical protocols rely on computational assumptions that are increasingly threatened by advances in quantum algorithms and quantum computers ~\cite{shor1999polynomial,grover1997quantum,fedorov2018quantum,zhou2022experimental}.
 In addition, classical protocols where nodes are linked via point-to-point channels are rigorously constrained by the 1/3 fault-tolerance bound, which means the system could tolerate at most 1/3 nodes is malicious~\cite{dolev1986possibility,fischer1986easy,feng2026pbft}.

-Quantum Byzantine Agreement (QBA) leverages quantum resources to provide quantum advantages in both security and fault tolerance for consensus mechanisms.
+Quantum Byzantine agreement (QBA) leverages quantum resources to provide quantum advantages in both security and fault tolerance for consensus mechanisms.
 The first QBA protocol, based on entangled qutrit states (Aharonov state), is proposed to achieve a three-party consensus that is unattainable by classical protocols~\cite{Fitzi2001quantum}, and is experimentally demonstrated using tailored four-photon polarization-entangled states~\cite{gaertner2008xperimental}.
-Currently, feasible detectable QBA protocols remain limited to three-party consensus and lack a clear, practical framework for extending beyond three-party scenarios because of their reliance on multi-particle entanglement~\cite{Iblisdir2004byzantine,Neigovzen2008Multipartite,Rahaman2015Quantum}.
+Currently, feasible detectable QBA protocols remain limited to three-party consensus and lack a clear, practical framework for extending beyond three-party scenarios because of their reliance on multi-particle entanglement or high-dimensional qudits~\cite{Iblisdir2004byzantine,Neigovzen2008Multipartite,Rahaman2015Quantum,smania2016experimental}.
+Generally, a ``detectable'' QBA protocol satisfies Byzantine conditions only when it terminates successfully, as honest players will abort the process upon detecting malicious inconsistencies.
 Recently, a multiparty recursive QBA protocol has been proposed~\cite{weng2023beating}, which exploits recursive structures together with one-time universal hashing quantum digital signatures (OTUH-QDS)~\cite{yin2023experimental,li2023one,xiong2024efficient,bian2024Asynchronous,qin2024efficient,du2025chip}.
-Unlike approaches relying on multipartite entangled states or high-dimensional qudits, recursive QBA requires only weak coherent states and can, in principle, be extended to an arbitrary number of participants.
+The term ``recursive'' refers to a layered message-passing structure where a three-party OTUH-QDS is recursively utilized to relay signed messages layer by layer throughout the network to ensure consistency.
+Unlike detectable approaches relying on multipartite entangled states or high-dimensional qudits, recursive QBA requires only weak coherent states and can, in principle, be extended to an arbitrary number of participants.
 Owing to the asymmetric properties of three-party QDS~\cite{gottesman2001quantum,dunjko2014quantum,yin2016practical,amiri2016secure,roberts2017experimental,richter2021agile,qin2022quantum}, the protocol achieves information-theoretic security and a fault tolerance approaching one half, thereby surpassing the classical 1/3 fault-tolerance bound and demonstrating a quantum advantage in distributed consensus.
 It has been experimentally demonstrated in a three-party setting using an integrated photonic circuit~\cite{jing2024experimental}, and further extended to a five-party scenario based on a fully heterogeneous prepare-and-measure quantum network~\cite{Lu2025Fully}.